NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Capacity

 Before purchasing a dovetail jig, consider the size of the boards each jig can handle.
-Many jigs can handle boards only of a certain size before they must be removed and repositioned.
+Many jigs can only handle boards of a certain size before they must be removed and repositioned.
 The more often the boards are repositioned, the more room for error.

 For cabinetmaking work, a jig with a 12-inch capacity is usually enough for most drawers.
 Drawers are rarely deeper than 12 inches, but if they go deeper, some jigs allow the boards to be repositioned to keep milling.

 For deeper boxes and crates, many craftspeople prefer a jig with a bit more capacity, such as one within the 24-inch range.
-They allow the creation of large dovetailed box joints with the router.
+These allow the creation of large dovetailed box joints with the router.

 Accuracy